 Mandating things like sunscreen as PPE would be difficult when you think in terms of monitoring the frequency of application, the strength of protection, alternate solution for those that can’t use it, etc. But ask anyone who has worked outdoors and has been diagnosed with a form of skin cancer and they’ll tell you they wished they had heeded the warnings about the dangers ahead of time so they could have been proactive in prevention.
 Toolbox talks are a great way to educate workers, and implementing a voluntary UV protection program will protect workers from the harmful effects of the sun.
 Coach people on their complacency of the risk (“I never burn” or “I just need to build up my base-tan” or “I’ll be okay for today”, etc.) and work towards building a proactive cancer-combative culture where it would be more awkward for someone to not wear sunscreen than to wear it.

 It’s not just construction workers who are affected by the sweltering heat.
 Summer temperatures also cause the temperature to soar inside where heat-generating equipment is present.
-Heat stress can affect a number of professions, even if they’ve worked in similar conditions before (you’ll often hear from those who have become acclimatized to their work site).
+Heat stress can affect a number of professions, even if they’ve worked in similar conditions before (you’ll often hear from those who have become acclimatized to their worksite).
 In 2014, 18 workers died from heat stroke or other heat-related causes.
-There are currently no specific OSHA standards for occupational heat exposure, but it is recommended that a heat illness prevention plan be established.
+There are currently no specific OSHA standards for occupational heat exposure, but it is recommended that plans to prevent heat-related illnesses be established.
 Because they aren’t governed, be aware that they are often hard to enforce so it takes awareness, commitment, leadership and a strong culture where people are looking out for one another and openly communicating the importance of heat stress.